-The Company is a discretionary investment manager offering the discretionary investment management services of its US parent company to high net worth private clients in the UK, and offering its own discretionary investment management services to high net worth private clients in Denmark, France, Italy, Netherlands, Norway, Spain and Sweden and institutional clients throughout Europe.
+The Company is a discretionary investment manager offering the discretionary investment management services of its US parent company to high net worth private clients in the UK, and offering its own discretionary investment management services to institutional clients throughout Europe.
+The Company also offers its financial planning services and, on occasion, its own discretionary investment management services, to high net worth private clients in the UK.
 The Company is registered with the UK Financial Conduct Authority (FCA No.19169).
-The Company established branches in Denmark, France, Italy Netherlands and Spain, which operate under the trading names Fisher Investments Norden, Fisher Investments France, Fisher Investments Italia, Fisher Investments Nederland and Fisher Investments España, and also operates across the European Economic Area (“EEA”) on a cross-border basis.

 As a financial services company, the Company does not have an extensive range of local or international suppliers where modern slavery or human trafficking would generally be a material risk.
-The vast majority of the Company’s suppliers are other financial service providers (such as financial custodians and tied agents) and providers of professional services (such as accounting firms, legal firms, recruiting firms, and marketing firms) within the EEA.
+The vast majority of the Company’s suppliers are other financial service providers (such as financial custodians) and providers of professional services (such as accounting firms, legal firms, recruiting firms, and marketing firms) within the UK and the European Economic Area (“EEA”).
 However, the Company does have some suppliers with an increased risk of modern slavery (for example, janitorial services and hotels where the Company rents event space) and the Company is committed to taking measures to combat modern slavery and human trafficking.

 In seeking to eliminate modern slavery and human trafficking from the Company’s supply chain, it is the Company’s policy to request that every supplier sign an agreement with the Company certifying that the supplier will (a) not engage in any practice that amounts to slavery, forced labor or human trafficking, (b) conduct proper checks on its suppliers, (c) assist the Company with complying with anti-slavery laws, (d) allow the Company to audit the supplier to ensure compliance, (e) notify the Company of any breach, and (f) remove anyone the Company suspects of being involved in modern slavery from the Company’s supply chain.

-The Company trains its employees and tied agents on the Modern Slavery Act 2015 on any annual basis.
+The Company trains its employees on the Modern Slavery Act 2015 on an annual basis.